 A nanofabricated structure with subwavelength thickness, known as a metasurface, shows a huge potential to facilitate the miniaturization of quantum photonic devices at the nanoscale .
 Metasurface has allowed multiphoton state reconstruction and single-photon generation .
 This project involves the generation and manipulation of polarization-entangled photon pairs with metasurface.

 One direction of this project is to generate photon pairs from a subwavelength-thick lithium niobate film patterned with nanostructured grating.
 Photon-pair generation from bulk nonlinear crystals is subject to phase-matching conditions.
 Here the phase-matching limitations are released, allowing a broad choice of nonlinear materials and the preparation of diverse quantum states.
 As compared with an unpatterned thin film, a metausrface with a designed optical resonance at the degenerate wavelength can boost the efficiency of the pair generation rate by several orders of magnitude.
-Further steps include the study of reversed Hong–Ou–Mandel effects and the preparation of polarization entanglement.
+Further steps include the preparation of polarization entanglement and application towards quantum imaging.

-The other direction of this project aims to manipulate the polarization-entangled photon pairs with metasurface.
+The other direction of this project aims to manipulate and detect entangled photon pairs with metasurface.
 There is a scope for the experimental characterization of metasurface and realization of quantum state discrimination and quantum communication on an integrated metasurface.

 The project is a part of the newly established ARC Centre of Excellence for Transformative Meta-Optical Systems (TMOS), https://tmos.org.au/.
 This is an exciting opportunity to contribute to the TMOS mission of developing the next-generation miniaturised optical systems with functionalities beyond what is conceivable today.